Kolten Wong Preview, Player Props: Dodgers vs. Nationals

 Kolten Wong At The Plate

-- Wong has reached base via a hit in 26 games this season (of 70 played), and had multiple hits in six of those games.
+- In 38.0% of his 71 games this season, Wong has picked up at least one hit.
+He's also had six multi-hit games.

-- He has homered in 4.3% of his games this season, and 1.3% of his trips to the plate.
+- Looking at the 71 games he has played this season, he's hit a long ball in three of them (4.2%), and in 1.3% of his trips to the plate.

-- Wong has driven home a run in 15 games this season (21.4%), including more than one RBI in 7.1% of his games and producing three or more of his team's runs on two occasions..
+- In 16 games this year (22.5%), Wong has picked up an RBI, and in five of those games (7.0%) he had more than one.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.